 Just out!
-The second video interview featuring Romila Thapar and me (recorded on 24 March).
-Shoaib Daniyal, Scroll’s political editor, understandably focused more on the interface between history and modern politics that we explore in Speaking of History.
+Another interview featuring me and the inimitable Romila Thapar (1:10 hrs).
+In his questions, Shoaib Daniyal, political editor at Scroll, focused more on the interface between history and modern politics—a major topic we discuss in Speaking of History.
+This well-produced video also has Prof. Thapar (94) in great form.
+Do watch!

 Leave a Reply